yandex/odyssey/documentation/internals.md

 #### Client error codes

-In the most scenarios PostgreSQL error messages `ErrorResponce` are copied to a client as-is.
+In the most scenarios PostgreSQL error messages `ErrorResponse` are copied to a client as-is.
 Yet, there are some cases, when Odyssey has to provide its own error message and SQLCode to client.

 Function `od_frontend_error()` is used for formatting and sending error message to client.